keithrozario/lambda-cache/docs/user_guide.md

 _Note: The caching logic runs only at invocation, regardless of how long the function runs.
 A 15 minute lambda function will not refresh the object, unless explicitly refreshed using `s3.get_entry`.
 The library is primary interested in caching 'across' invocation rather than 'within' an invocation_

+### Check file before download

 By default, _lambda_cache_ will download the file once at cache has expired, however, to save on network bandwidth (and possibly time), we can set the `check_before_download` parameter to True.
-This will check the age of the object in S3 and download only if the object has changed since the last download.
+This will check the age of the object in S3 and download **only** if the object has changed since the last download.

 ```python
 from lambda_cache import s3